 Scooping the super snooper

 Gleeful reporters in Nevada sniffed an impending divorce in early August 1947 when Austine Cassini arrived for a highly un-coincidental six-week stay in Reno.
 There was excitement at the chance to scoop Cholly Knickerbocker: “The super snooper of Manhattan,” who at the time was unaware and playing tennis in Palm Beach, and then visiting the illegal gambling tables in Saratoga Springs.
 The eager pressmen were undeterred by Austine’s unconvincing claim through the keyhole that she had only come to Nevada to write a book.
 Even TIME magazine couldn’t resist getting in on the plot:

 On 15th September, in Carson City, Nevada (described at the time as “a Mecca for divorce-seekers”), Austine’s writing was handed over to a judge.
 In it she charged Igor with “extreme mental cruelty” and was granted a divorce.
 To rub salt into the wound, Igor soon found out the true meaning of the late night phone calls which his wife had been receiving from his boss William Randolph Hearst Jr during their ‘commuter phase’.
 Igor had thought them strange, but Austine explained that nothing was going on and put him at his ease.
 Just as she had done with Carl Gustaf Tersmeden.

 In early October, Igor’s west coast rival Hedda Hopper weighed in: “When Bootsie Cassini marries again, I’m told that it will be into the family that employs her former husband.”
 Bootsie married Hearst the following year.

 She was only a sawmill worker’s daughter

 According to Swedish journalist Jules Berman, Igor Cassini’s interest in Hjördis cooled when he learned that she did not have “blue blood”.
 It’s open to conjecture why he thought that she did in the first place.
-During the summer 0f 1947, Cassini regularly hobnobbed with real Swedish royalty such as Count Carl Johan Bernadotte, who would have quickly revealed any facade.
+During the summer 0f 1947, Cassini regularly hobnobbed with real Swedish royalty such as the New York-based Count Carl Johan Bernadotte, who would have quickly revealed any facade.